 Appalachian Hardwood offers a variety of environmental benefits that imported laminates and faux-woods simply can’t.
 Appalachian Hardwood is a completely sustainable resource, with two trees growing for every one tree removed.
 Since 2007, sustainability efforts have actually grown Appalachian forests by 300,000 acres.
+Watch this video on Hardwoods – The Responsible Choice.
 Here are more ways that Appalachian Hardwood benefits the environment:

 - Imported, wood and wood alternative products are not regulated as strictly as domestic products, meaning that imported laminates and wood alternatives from overseas may not meet U.S. sustainability and environmental standards.

 - Wood, bamboo, and wooden alternatives transported across long distances, such as internationally or coast-to-coast, create a higher carbon-footprint than buying Appalachian Hardwood.